 This paves the way to aerospace research and development or a career in engineering education.

-Candidates for this degree program can select courses that prepare them for the aerospace engineering profession or that prepare them to continue on to doctoral studies.
-A typical first year will include Aerospace Engineering core courses and graduate-level electives.
+Candidates for this degree program can select courses that prepare them for the aerospace engineering profession.
+Also, an available thesis option prepares them to continue on to doctoral studies.
+A typical plan of study includes Aerospace Engineering core courses and graduate-level electives.

-A minimum of 30 credit hours of graduate-level work is required for this degree.
+A minimum of 30 credit hours of graduate-level work (10 courses or seven courses plus a thesis) is required for this degree.